Outside-the-box quantum computing used for materials of the future

 The advent of computational modeling, which saw a boom in the late 20th century, helped reduce the number of unsuccessful experiments.
 It’s no longer necessary to produce large numbers of experimental samples as before, since theoretical materials physicists can now model substances on a computer to identify the most promising ones.
 Only those then make it to the experimental stage.
 This has streamlined the entire development process for new materials.

-“In computer modeling, we ‘stack’ matter atom by atom, like pieces of LEGO.
+“In computer modeling, we ‘build’ matter atom by atom, like LEGO bricks.
 Our methods are very reliable and precise.
 With today’s supercomputers, we can calculate systems containing hundreds of different atoms,” explains Martin Friák from the Institute of Physics of Materials of the Czech Academy of Sciences.

 However, nanoparticles, which are used in medical science or for hydrogen storage, can consist of hundreds of thousands of atoms.
 Currently, not even the most powerful supercomputers in the world can accurately calculate and determine the properties of such materials of the future, including those that could be used in a circular economy – a topic of great interest to Friák.